Panther has the ability to fetch Slack audit logs by querying the Audit Logs API. Panther will query the api every 1 minute.

 Go to the Settings -> Basic Information in the left navigation panel

 Go to App Credentials section.
-Copy Client ID and Client Secret
+Copy the Client ID and Client Secret

 Go back to the Slack onboarding wizard in the Panther UI